Slouch beanie, bobble beanie, beanie under your helmet? Don't want to look like Muttley or a Smurf? Then these are the hat wearing rules to follow

 Always make sure your beanie fits snuggly to your head and doesn't rise up Smurf style.
 Even slouch beanies should droop at the back not on top of your head.
 You may have to keep checking it as some have a natural propensity to rise upwards during the day.

 The alternative to a beanie is a bandana, the wide variety having made the transition from Glossy snow tribe to Gnarly mountain guide (see Snow Tribes).
-Anyone in between needs to beware of looking like they teleported from Hot Tub Time Machine.
+Anyone in between needs to beware of looking like they teleported from the Eighties and Hot Tub Time Machine.
 NB.
 Check out Claire's Accessories bandanas, ironically as gnar,-looking as any worn by rugged mountain guides, but you may want to replace the Claire's label with Patagonia.

 Or you could wear a skater cap instead of a beanie but ONLY if you ride park and wear tight heshy ski pants, like Dylan Thompson, ambassador for Neff (below).